bashizip/business-hours-picker/README.md

 - Upgrade gradle version
 - Update ReadMe
-- Remove the v prefix in version names
+- Removed the v prefix in version names

 ## How to use it